7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 France Guidebook

 Traveling to other parts of France?
 Oui, ouI!
-Find all of our top tips – like Things To Do in Colmar and What To See in Paris – on our France Travel Guides Page.
-It is also a good idea to explore with a trusted guidebook if your travels are taking you to other destinations.
+Find all of our top tips – like Things To Do in Colmar and What To See in Paris.
+It’s also a good idea to research and then explore with a robust guidebook.

-With our list of things to do in Strasbourg, France, you will likely plan long days of sightseeing.
 In addition to your trusty suitcase or backpack, don’t forget a comfortable and functional day bag for your trip.
-We use our day packs to safely stow our camera, guidebook and wallets – as well as our everyday travel essentials!
+We use our day packs to safely stow our camera, water bottle and snacks – as well as other everyday travel essentials!

 Start planning your trip to France!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
 Want more travel advice?
 Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!